Pro Cyclist Power Output: Train Like a Tour de France Rider & Raise FTP

 Keep this in mind when programming your own training, if there’s any available time in the week to add an extra hour or two, that can really add up.
 Even if you add 2 hours per week to your weekly training, that’s a 100 hour increase over a year!
 I’m sure many of us can find that time with some good time management.

-Zone 2 Endurance Miles: The other common theme in all pro cyclist’s training schedules is that they spend a lot of time training within zone 2 (approximately 60-70% of FTP).
+Zone 2 Endurance Miles: The other common theme in all pro cyclist’s training schedules is that they spend a lot of time training within zone 2 (approximately 60-70% of a Pro Cyclist FTP).
 How many hours a day do pro cyclists train?
 Pros are riding between 3-6 hours most days and a minimum of 90% of their training is in zone 2 average power for cycling.

 It sounds simple, but one of the easiest ways you can improve your performance is to increase ride time within zone 2.
 When I do power file analyses for athletes, probably the most common thing I see is that athletes are not spending enough time at endurance pace and often doing too much intensity.